Reflecting on Methods, Improving Solutions

 Giving learners the chance to reflect on their problem solving in this way will help them become more resilient problem solvers and to value the problem-solving journey, not just the answer.

-Can you find 2 butterflies to go on each flower so that the numbers on each pair of butterflies adds to the same number as the one on the flower?
+Can you find two butterflies to go on each flower so that the numbers on each pair of butterflies adds to the number on their flower?

 Using compass points, can you describe up to ten paths on this map so that you bring as many gems back home as possible?